Boeing E-3 Sentry: Background

 Boeing initially proposed a purpose-built aircraft, but tests indicated it would not outperform the already-operational 707, so the latter was chosen instead.
-To increase endurance, this design was to be powered by eight General Electric TF34s.
+To increase endurance, this design was to be powered by eight General Electric TF34 engines.
 It would carry its radar in a rotating dome mounted at the top of a forward-swept tail, above the fuselage.
 Boeing was selected ahead of McDonnell Douglas's DC-8-based proposal in July 1970.
-Initial orders were placed for two aircraft, designated EC-137D, as test beds to evaluate the two competing radars.
+Initial orders were placed for two aircraft, designated EC-137D to serve as test beds to evaluate the two competing radar systems.
 As the test beds did not need the same 14-hour endurance demanded of the production aircraft, the EC-137s retained the Pratt & Whitney JT3D commercial engines, and a later reduction in the endurance requirement led to retention of the JT3D engines in production.

 The first EC-137 made its maiden flight on 9 February 1972, with the fly-off between the two radars taking place from March to July of that year.
 Favorable test results led to the selection of Westinghouse's radar for the production aircraft.
 Hughes' radar was initially thought to be a certain winner due to its related development of the APG-63 radar for the new F-15 Eagle.
 The Westinghouse radar used a pipelined fast Fourier transform (FFT) to digitally resolve 128 Doppler frequencies, while Hughes's radars used analog filters based on the design for the F-15.
 Westinghouse's engineering team won this competition by using a programmable 18-bit computer whose software could be modified before each mission.
 This computer was the AN/AYK-8 design from the B-57G program, and designated AYK-8-EP1 for its much expanded memory.
 This radar also multiplexed a beyond-the-horizon (BTH) pulse mode that could complement the pulse-Doppler radar mode.
 This proved to be beneficial especially when the BTH mode is used to detect ships at sea when the radar beam is directed below the horizon.

 Full-scale development

 Approval was given on 26 January 1973 for the full-scale development of the AWACS system.
 To allow further development of the aircraft's systems, orders were placed for three preproduction aircraft, the first of which performed its maiden flight in February 1975.
 IBM and Hazeltine were selected to develop the mission computer and display system.
 The IBM computer was designated 4PI, and the software was written in JOVIAL.
 A Semi-Automatic Ground Environment (SAGE) or back-up interceptor control (BUIC) operator would immediately be at home with the track displays and tabular displays, but differences in symbology would create compatibility problems in tactical ground radar systems in Iceland, mainland Europe, and South Korea over Link-11 (TADIL-A).
-In 1977, Iran placed an order for ten E-3s, however this order was cancelled following the Iranian Revolution.
+In 1977, Iran placed an order for ten E-3s; however this was cancelled following the Iranian Revolution.